jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ## Support for IBM ids

-You can now sign in with your IBM&reg; id to get a more seamless experience across the IBM network.
+You can now sign in with your IBM id to get a more seamless experience across the IBM network.

 ![IBM ids][5]